-What if Mark is Greco-Roman bios?
+What if Mark is Greco-Roman biography?
 Then probably it aims not only to paint a portrait of its subject, Jesus, but also to convey certain virtues to the audience.
-A default feature of Greco-Roman bioi is that the subject's character informs the audience's virtuous living.
-64 For example, Plutarch's Life of Pericles (1.1-4a) opens with a story that engages in rather direct moralism to give lessons for explaining and enjoining the virtue of pursuing what is excellent.
-65 Similarly, Nepos' Thrasybulus (1.1-2) opens by launching into the explicit praise of his subject.
+A default feature of Greco-Roman biographies is that the subject's character informs the audience's virtuous living.58 For example, Plutarch's Life of Pericles (1.1-4a) opens with a story that engages in rather direct moralism to give lessons for explaining and enjoining the virtue of pursuing what is excellent.
+Similarly, Nepos's Thrasybulus (1.1-2) opens by launching into the explicit praise of his subject.
 Mark's Gospel, however, opens by launching Jesus into Israel's history.
-Is it the case, then, that Mark is one of the few bioi in which the default pattern does not operate?
-Indeed, Adela Yarbro Collins argues that Mark's lack of moralism is an important reason to consider its generic fit as history rather than biography.
-66 Exemplars that shaped the prototype or schema of Greco-Roman
+Is it the case, then, that Mark is one of the few biographies in which the default pattern does not operate?
+Indeed, Adela Yarbro Collins argues that Mark's lack of moralism is an important reason to consider its generic fit as history rather than biography.59 Exemplars that shaped the prototype or schema of Greco-Roman biographies, however, could have engaged in moral discourse not only by means of explicit moralism, as in the examples above, but also by means of implicit, narrative moral discourse.
+60 In other words, the default value of the exemplars has two varieties.
+For example, a look at the whole of Plutarch's Lives shows that he tends to narrate the virtues and shortcomings of characters through their words and deeds without the intervention of the narrator's judgment about what is right and wrong.61 Plutarch shows virtue not only by developing the character of his